godotengine/godot-docs/tutorials/3d/fixed_materials.rst

 These are the base colors for the material.

--  Diffuse color is responsible for the light that reaches the material, then gets diffused around.
-This color varies by the angle to the light and the distance (in the case of spot and omni lights).
+-  Diffuse color is responsible for the light that reaches the material, and is diffusely back-scattered then.
+This color varies by the angle between the face and the light and the distance to the light source (in the case of spot and omni lights).
 It is the color that best represents the material.
-It can also have alpha (transparency)
+It can also have alpha (transparency).
 -  Specular color is the color of the reflected light and responsible for shines.
 It is affected by the specular exponent.
 -  Emission is the color of the light generated within the material